-Kernel-based NFS server See "Using the kernel-based NFS server" on page 125.
+Kernel-based NFS server See "Using the kernel-based NFS server" on page 123.

-NFS-Ganesha server See "Using the NFS-Ganesha server" on page 125.
+NFS-Ganesha server See "Using the NFS-Ganesha server" on page 123.

 At any time, either NFS-Ganesha or kernel NFS is active.
-The kernel NFS server is enabled by default.
 If required, you can switch the NFS server that you use.